Martone: Church of St. George

 The Church of Saint George the Martyr has been situated in the lower part of the town since 1500.
-It appears it was assigned to the Canon Simone Gentile.
-The same year it was entrusted to don Giovannello Pittari, rector of the parish church of S. Giovanni of Gerace, who died on 9 September 1582.
+It appears it was assigned to Canon Simone Gentile.
+The same year, it was entrusted to don Giovannello Pittari, rector of the parish church of S. Giovanni of Gerace, who died on 9 September 1582.
 On 30 August the following year, the church of Saint George, seat of the confraternity (accommodated in the ’Chapel of the Purgatory souls’), then abolished, was entrusted to don Nicola Augurace, rector of the parish church of the circumscription of Martone.

-In 1783 the church was destroyed by an earthquake, but three years later it was rebuilt.
+In 1783, the church was destroyed by an earthquake, but three years later it was rebuilt.

 Today the access to the church is via two doors, a main door and a secondary door.
 The main door is in wood with sculptured panels.
 The central ones depict on the left Saint George mounted on a horse and on the right a heraldic coat-of-arms.
-The entrance door is flanked by Ionic pillars surmounted by a timpano.
+The entrance door is flanked by Ionic pillars surmounted by a tympanum.

 Above the edifice rises the bell tower with its pointed arched windows.
 The inside consists of three naves divided by pylons.
 The main altar is of inlaid polychrome marble.
 Behind the altar is a monumental pavilion to the patron saint, the work of Raffaele Pata, in which is kept the wooden statuary group of Saint George with the queen and the dragon.
 In the lateral naves are two altars: the right altar is dedicated to Saint Anthony of Padua and the left to Saint James, the ancient protector of the town.
-The change happened before 1683, according to the writings of P. Giovanni Fiore da Cropani, who in Della Calabria Illustrata, speaks of solemn festivities held in Martoni, village of Grotteria.
+The change happened before 1683, according to the writings of P. Giovanni Fiore da Cropani, who in Della Calabria Illustrata, speaks of solemn festivities held in Martoni, a village of Grotteria.